How to increase the value of your fine watch collection

 November 15, 2018

 Your luxury watch is much more than just a way to keep track of time.
-If it’s properly cared for and given the right attention, it could prove to be a profitable investment.
+If it’s properly cared for and given the right attention, it could prove to be a profitable investment, whether by selling or pawning it .
 While it can’t be guaranteed that your watch will maintain or grow in value, by following the tips below you’ll ensure that you maximise the value of your luxury watch when the time comes to sell.

 Keep your watch in top condition